amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 For deployment I found the learning rate of 3e-4 was stable enough and achieves good results.
 ### Censored findings
 Results were improved significantly, as MAPE is around 7%.
-The model was able to generalize well, even when training on one location and predicting on another location achieves better results then the original model.
+The model was able to generalize well, even when training predicting on different location then the training location, achieves better results then the original model.
 The model can handle a gap between training and prediction.

 The y axis could not be revealed